wonsunahn/Capstone_Fall2019/_internships/review_tips.md

 (End with a few feel good comments.)

+-------------------- End Comment Section --------------------

-* DISCLAIMER: This feedback does not pertain to any specific presenter.
+DISCLAIMER: This feedback does not pertain to any specific presenter.
 It was cooked up for the purposes of demonstration.